jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.48 Not

-Performs a logical NOT operator on two Boolean raster images.
+Performs a logical NOT operator on two Boolean raster images..

 *Parameters*: